Grocery Shopping Tips During The COVID-19 Pandemic5 min. read

 2. Accessorize for maximum coverage

-Don’t have reading glasses?
-You can use other substitutes like sunglasses, goggles, or even welding glasses.
-Be creative.
+Wear glasses, visors, and headgear.
+You can even use other substitutes like sunglasses, goggles, or even welding glasses to protect your eyes.

 3. Wear protective clothing